 Regular exercise keeps us strong, happy and healthy.
-It decreases the chances of heart disease, obesity, diabetes, osteoporosis and many types of cancer.
-It also helps boost cognition, better sleep, digestion, increased sex drive and – you guessed it – immune health.
-But while we know exercise does make us healthier, you may not know exactly what effect exercise has on the immune system.
+It also helps boost cognition, better sleep, digestion, increased sex drive and — you guessed it — immune health.** But while we know exercise does make us healthier, you may still be wondering, "How exactly does exercise boost the immune system?"

-Here are 5 positive effects of moderate exercise on the immune system.
+Check out these positive effects moderate exercise can have on the immune system.

 Workouts increase the production of endorphins.
 By doing so, it can lower stress hormones like cortisol and adrenaline.
 When stress hormones are lowered, endorphins are stimulated, which in addition to helping boost your mood, can help lower blood pressure, improve sleep and protect immune functioning.**

-Regular exercise can promote infection protection caused by intracellular microorganisms through a prevalence of Th1 cells.
-Th1 cells defend against intracellular viral and bacterial pathogens.1
+Regular exercise can promote infection protection caused by intracellular microorganisms through a prevalence of Th1 cells.** Th1 cells defend against intracellular viral and bacterial pathogens, research has found.

-According to one study that compared the effect of exercise and diet on gut microbiota of athletes, there was a higher range of gut micro-organisms of 22 different phyla.2 Microbiota biodiversity can help maintain healthy immune function.
+According to a study that compared the effect of exercise and diet on gut microbiota of athletes, there was a higher range of gut micro-organisms of 22 different phyla.
+Microbiota biodiversity can help maintain healthy immune function.
 Gut microbiome are the microbes in your intestine are crucial to your short and long-term health.

 With any moderate or vigorous exercise program, maintain a healthy immune system with a nutritious diet, quality sleep, stress management skills and workout recovery efforts.
 Whether your goals are to lose weight, gain muscle mass or to finish a marathon, balance is the key to staying healthy.